 Beneficial Returns will charge a 2% annual management fee on the amount lent.
 Additionally, Beneficial Returns will treat as income all of the interest that is repaid to the Truss Fund.
-All remaining money will be returned to The Miller Center at Santa Clara University on a pro rata basis.
+All remaining money will be returned to the investors on a pro rata basis.

 What happens if a social enterprise needs a grant rather than a loan?

-Many SEs are ill-equipped to repay an emergency loan, even with the favorable terms that we are offering.
+Many social enterprises are ill-equipped to repay an emergency loan, even with the favorable terms that we are offering.
 We urge you to consider supporting these enterprises with direct grants.